Tag Archive for: places to retire

 © 2025 Paul Aspelin, REALTOR®.
 MovetoGrandJunction.com Copyright protected.
 All rights reserved.

-11 Compelling Reasons Why People Choose to Retire in Grand Junction, Colorado by Paul Aspelin, Realtor®
+11 Reasons to Retire in Grand Junction, Colorado (Why So Many Are Moving Here)

-Before I moved here with my wife, we read about retiring in Grand Junction in a Kiplinger’s Personal Finance Magazine she picked up at the airport.
+Before my wife and I moved here, we read about retiring in Grand Junction in a Kiplinger’s Personal Finance Magazine she picked up at the airport.
 We wanted to learn all about Grand Junction retirement options and benefits.

 1. Scenic Beauty